dwslab/melt/README.md

 and running `runAll.cmd` in the Windows shell.
 The release versions to be tested can be edited in the corresponding [`pom.xml`](/matching-validation/pom.xml).

-### Gensim Integration
+### Python Integration
-The MELT-ML module exposes some machine learning functionality that is implemented in python.
-This is achieved through the start of a python process within java.
+The MELT-ML module exposes some machine learning functionality that is implemented in Python.
+This is achieved through the start of a python process within Java.
 The communication is performed through local HTTP calls.
 This is also shown in the following figure.

 ![image](documentation/melt_ml_architecture.png)